 The second item is the most important because you need to be aware of your site’s resource usage.
 If you have a website that generates 4TB of bandwidth, you won’t be able to go with DigitalOcean’s $5 plan, since it only includes 1TB of bandwidth.

 All of the positive sides of VPS hosting have to do with the ‘V’: Virtual.
 This allows for better separation, scaling and security.
 Let’s go through some of the upsides.

 - Virtual instances receive separate resource limits, removing uncertainty and allowing for better planning.

 - Malicious code infecting multiple virtual instances through the hypervisor isn’t unheard of, but is extremely rare.
 You can be sure that security issues on another account won’t affect your own.

 - Since resources are allocated rather than pooled, VPS systems can scale easily, making them perfect for dynamically growing websites.

-- A virtual instance is a self-contained software layer that includes the operating system, and all the other bits and pieces you’ll need.
+- A virtual instance is a self-contained software layer that includes the operating system, and all of the other bits and pieces you’ll need.
 From a flexibility point of view, this is roughly equivalent to having your own dedicated server, thus allowing for greater control over your environment.

 There are no real downsides to VPS systems.
 Any downsides have to be measured against the goal of your website.
-We’ll go through some of these issues, but keep in mind that these change from project to project.
+We’ll go through some of these issues, but keep in mind these change from project to project.

 - If you have a highly specialized site where you may want to have control on the hardware level, dedicated hosting may be more up your alley.
 VPS systems are flexible, but not infinitely so.